Back in Combat

 Cover Cover is an important concept in ranged battles, and many Abilities from the Study of Marksmanship are impacted by it.
 Of course, any character can make use of cover, as it is not a complicated concept - simply putting something between yourself and the enemy, exposing less of your body to incoming ranged attacks.
 Cover describes everything from going prone in a field, to ducking behind a tree, to setting up behind a castle's battlements.
 Environments entirely without cover are extremely rare, although more cluttered battlefields provide more durable cover.

-You are able to begin using cover as a slowing major action, and continue using it without an action on subsequent turns so long as you make no rolls on SPD.
+You are able to begin using cover as a slowing minor action, and continue using it without an action on subsequent turns so long as you make no rolls on SPD.
 You cannot use cover while grappling, flying, or mounted.
 You cannot touch grouped-up allies unless they are also using cover.
+In many situations, such as when one side is defending a position, or otherwise were expecting trouble and not moving when a fight broke out, the GM may allow characters to begin combat already using cover.

 While using cover, you gain an armor bonus against ranged attacks.
 The amount of the armor bonus depends on your environment: